mraqkhan/data-analyst-nanodegree/P4 - Explore and Summarize Data/README.md

 The retired, unemployed, professors and physicians all have very low median contributions, with some outliers in the $2000-2700 range.

 CEOs, homemakers and presidents have a median equal to the contribution limit.
 Attorneys, lawyers, and consultants do not make high median contributions but there is very significant variance.
 This is likely because some of these contributors are employed by major law and consulting firms who may even endorse and cover their contributions, whereas others are part of a smaller partnership and cover the contribution out of pocket.

-The variance may also be indicative of the U-shaped [distribution of salaries in the legal professions](http://qph.is.quoracdn.net/main-qimg-0a0d8f37efe16a83e4f1208aea3b1988?convert_to_webp=true).

 ###2.
 Contributions by employer (nationwide)